gecko0307/dmech/README.md

 =====
 dmech stands for "D mechanics": it is a real-time 3D physics engine written in D language, capable of simulating rigid body dynamics.
 It is more suitable for computer games than scientific simulations: the goal is to convince a player, rather than giving accurate results. dmech is GC-free and fully platform-independent, it can be used with any API or graphics engine.

+If you like dmech, please support its development on [Patreon](https://www.patreon.com/gecko0307).
+You can also make one-time donation via [PayPal](https://www.paypal.me/tgafarov).
+I appreciate any support.
+Thanks in advance!

 Screenshots
 -----------
 [![Screenshot1](/images/screenshot1_thumb.jpg)](/images/screenshot1.jpg)